Waffle House server receives $1,000 tip from Broncos player

 PARKER, Colo.
-(KDVR) — A Parker restaurant server got the surprise of the holiday season after receiving a $1,000 tip from one of the Denver Broncos players.
+(KDVR) — A restaurant server got the surprise of the holiday season after receiving a $1,000 tip from a player on the Denver Broncos.

-Waffle House employee Samantha Ramirez told FOX31 she usually isn’t fazed by celebrities.
+Waffle House employee Samantha Ramirez told Nexstar’s KDVR she usually isn’t fazed by celebrities.

 “I don’t fangirl out about people,” she said.